vickymmcd/AmazonSoftDesWarriors/docs/about_us.md

 ### Spirit Animal:
 Unicorn
 ### Learning Goal:
+Get better at using unfamiliar APIs and understanding/analyzing trends.

 # Samantha Young:
 Her personality isn't the only thing that will brighten your day; have you seen her code?